Program Manager – Domestic Violence, Sexual Assault, Special Victims Response Team (SVRT)

 - Conduct regular meetings with direct reports to understand challenges, concerns, and opportunities to support staff in their roles.

-- Facilitate Client Case Management team meeting and follow-up on all issues of referrals and support
+- Facilitate Case Management team meeting and follow-up on all issues of referrals and support

 - Provide crisis intervention, support services, intakes and initial assessments, and any other Programmatic duties required when other staff is not available.

-- Work closely with Program Director on client screening and placement.
+- Work closely with Program Director on individual screening and placement.

 - Advocate for sexual assault victims from exam through prosecution; provide court advocacy as needed.